parisadikshit/FE/README.md

 ->  Allows state to be updated via dispatch(action)
 -> Registers listeners via subscribe(listener)
 -> Handles unregistering of listeners via the function returned by the listener

+n short the state of the application is maintained in the redux store.
+The app is subscribed to the store.
+App can not directly update the state.
+If the app wants to update the state then it has to dispatch an action.
+Once the action is dispatched, reducers then handles that and changes the state according to the action type.
+As soon as the state is updated, value is passed on to the application, because the app is subscribed to the store